-6.8 Checklist
+5.7 Checklist

-Prior to using the cost estimation tool 1 Define project scope Example: Deliver a new transmission line from A to B 2 Define key inputs and design Where is it located?
+Prior to using the cost estimation tool 1 Define project scope Example: Deliver a new transmission line from A to B

+Prior to using the cost estimation tool 2 Define key inputs and design Where is it located?
 Easements?
 This will include a preliminary single line diagram 3 Identify key network elements Station, overhead lines and/or underground cables Using the cost estimation tool 4 Have you added the project network elements?
 Check that you have added each key network element on the project main screen 5 Does your cost estimate include overhead lines?
-Check that you have added all associated overhead line building blocks • Check that you have only applied overhead line attributes/risks to overhead line elements 6 Does your estimate include station components?
+Check that you have added all associated overhead line building blocks Check that you have only applied overhead line attributes/risks to overhead line elements 6 Does your estimate include station components?
 Check that you have added all associated station building blocks Check that you have only applied station attributes/risks to station elements 7 Does your estimate include underground cable components?
 Check that you have added all associated underground cable building blocks Check that you have only applied underground cable attributes/risks to underground elements 8 Have you applied all attributes and risks?
-Check that you have applied at least one project attribute and one risk for each network element 9 Have you updated the ndirect costs prior to Check that you have selected the appropriate indirect cost categories and that you have refreshed the costs exporting? • Check that you have clicked the Recalculate Project button on the Project Main Screen
+Check that you have applied at least one project attribute and one risk for each network element 9 Have you updated the indirect costs prior to exporting? • Check that you have selected the appropriate indirect cost categories and that you have refreshed the costs prior to exporting the data